autonity/docs.autonity.org/concepts/ofd/index.md

 ---
 title: "Omission fault detection (OFD)"
 description: >
-  Autonity's Omission Fault Detection model -- reporting mechanism, temporal constraints, and economics for reporting offences and penalties for failure to participate in consensus.
+  Autonity's Omission Fault Detection model -- reporting mechanism, temporal constraints, and economics for reporting consensus activity and penalties for failure to participate.
 ---

 ## Overview

 This section describes the Autonity omission fault detection protocol.
-It covers the role of the block proposer in creating proof of which committee members have participated in consensus voting of that block, the role of validators in validating that _activity proof_, and the incentives and disincentives applied to validators for proven inactivity during consensus.
+It covers the role of the block proposer in creating proof of which committee members have participated in consensus voting, the role of validators in validating that _activity proof_, and the incentives and disincentives applied for proven inactivity during consensus.

 Autonity implements an _omission fault detection_ (OFD) protocol for detecting if [consensus committee](/glossary/#consensus-committee) members are _actively_ participating in [consensus](/glossary/#consensus) voting rounds.
 To ensure the maximum level of network liveness committee members should be online and participating in each [consensus](/glossary/#consensus) voting round.
 An _inactive committee member_ is a committee member that is failing to do this.
 To be _inactive_ the validator is either not sending consensus messages when it should (failure to vote) or it is sending consensus messages too late to be included in a consensus round (failure to vote on time).
 In either scenario the validator is considered to have lost liveness and is deemed _inactive_ by protocol.